meleongg/melvinteo.com/posts/math-100.md

 ### Structure:

 MATH 100 was split into several topics that were introduced on a weekly basis.
 There were weekly problem sets called WebWorks that were assigned each week through an online platform called WebWork.
 The WebWorks usually consisted of ~18-20 questions of varying difficulty - some were no-brainers while others required the use of external software to compute solutions.
 It would usually take me ~6-8 hours to complete the WebWork assignments.
+(Checkout my WebWork Traffic Light Strategy [here](https://mthteo-xyz.vercel.app/posts/traffic-light-strategy)!)
 Halfway through the course, there was a midterm of just above medium difficulty but not impossible.
 The final exam was also of similar difficulty.

 ### Key Concepts: